 Cancellation activity has historically been affected by the level of mortgage interest rates, with cancellations generally moving inversely to the change in the direction of interest rates.
-Cancellations increased during the first quarter of 2001 compared to the cancellation levels of 2000 principally due to the lower mortgage interest rate environment which resulted in a decrease in the MGIC persistency rate (percentage of insurance remaining in force from one year prior) to 76.7% at March 31, 2001 from 80.4% at December 31, 2000 and 76.8% at March 31, 2000.
+Cancellations increased during the second quarter of 2001 compared to the cancellation levels of 2000 principally due to the lower mortgage interest rate environment which resulted in a decrease in the MGIC persistency rate (percentage of insurance remaining in force from one year prior) to 71.7% at June 30, 2001 from 80.4% at December 31, 2000 and 79.3% at June 30, 2000.
 Future cancellation activity could be somewhat higher than it otherwise would have been as a result of legislation that went into effect in July 1999 regarding cancellation of mortgage insurance.
-Cancellation activity could also increase as more of the Company's insurance in force is represented by subprime credit loans, which the Company anticipates will have materially lower persistency than the Company's prime business.
+Cancellation activity could also increase as more of the Company's subprime credit loans season.
+The Company anticipates that subprime credit loans will have materially lower persistency than the Company's prime business.
 Subprime credit loans are all loans submitted under MGIC's A- program and loans with FICO credit scores below 620 submitted as part of bulk transactions.